List of awards and nominations received by Sean Penn

 Sean Penn is an American actor, director and producer.
 He has earned acclaim for his intense broody roles in dramatic films.
-Over his career he has received numerous accolades including two Academy Awards, three Critics' Choice Awards a Golden Globe Award, and a Screen Actors Guild Award as well as nominations for three BAFTA Awards, an Emmy Award, and a Grammy Award.
-In 2015 he received an Honorary César.
+Over his career he has received numerous accolades including three Academy Awards, a BAFTA Award, three Critics' Choice Awards, a Golden Globe Award, and two Screen Actors Guild Awards as well as nominations for an Emmy Award and a Grammy Award.
+In 2015, he received an Honorary César.

 Penn's early roles include the teen comedy Fast Times at Ridgemont High (1982), the crime drama Bad Boys (1983), and the war drama Casualties of War (1989).
 He earned the Venice International Film Festival's Volpi Cup for Best Actor for his role in Hurlyburly (1989).
-He played a sleazy lawyer in the Brian de Palma crime drama Carlito's Way (1993) which earned him a nomination for the Golden Globe Award for Best Supporting Actor – Motion Picture.
+He played a sleazy lawyer in the Brian de Palma crime drama Carlito's Way (1993), which earned him a nomination for the Golden Globe Award for Best Supporting Actor – Motion Picture.
 He gained widespread acclaim for his portrayal of a killer on death row in the Tim Robbins crime drama Dead Man Walking (1995) earning him the Silver Bear for Best Actor as well as nominations for the Academy Award for Best Actor, the Golden Globe Award for Best Actor in a Motion Picture – Drama, and the Screen Actors Guild Award for Outstanding Actor in a Leading Role.